-Well the goal is to give them a flavour of A-Level music, without putting them off, but a flavour that shows that A-Level music is an academic and solid subject.
+Well the goal for a Sixth Form Induction session is to give them a flavour of A-Level music.
+We don’t want to put them off, but also show that A-Level music is an academic and solid subject.
 We need them to enjoy it and leave inspired to go away and get ready for September.

 It does in essence come down to us to put on the right show – so yes, do channel your inner Hugh Jackman and put on the Greatest Show you can.
 Lots of groans will undoubtedly come from some people reading this, but I truly believe that as teachers we are to some extent there to put on a show for our students – but one based on facts, passion and professionalism of course.
 I am not suggesting you start juggling with fire or dress up as a clown.
 But what I am suggesting is that you bring A-Level music to life.
 This comes down to your passion for the subject.

 I want students to leave my room in love with the idea of music and studying music.
 I know they all play or sing and I know that they are good at composition.
 In fact I know them all really well as I have taught them for a while now.
-But I want them to leave with a new passion for music.
-I want them to leave excited by the thought of going deeper with music and I want them to be inspired to listen to music in a new way.
+But I want them to leave with a new passion for music, excited by the thought of going deeper.
+Inspire them to listen to music in a new way.

 So I am going to play them stuff I love and I am going to get excited by it and passionate about it and talk about it.
-I am going to ask them what they think of it and why.
-I am going to ask them if they listen to anything similar.
+I will ask them what they think of it and why, and see if they listen to anything similar.
 I am going to show that studying music at Advanced Level is about going deeper, thinking deeper and listening deeper.
 It is about taking music and really unpacking what makes it sound the way it sounds.
 We can come on to exam technique later, but what they need is to be excited by the thought of spending most of their lesson listening to music and thinking about music.

 I might play some of Rachminoff 3 because I love it, or I might play one of my favourite tracks by Muse.
 I will undoubtedly stick on a song from a musical and I will probably play something from a film score.
 But when we chat about this music I will be excited by it and I hope that they will too.
 I will get them listening, thinking, talking and sharing.
 Variety is key and it does help to have a music streaming service open and at the ready.